No sooner do I finish extolling the virtues of the iPhone for travelling that it fails us.

 That was all the encouragement a man needs.
 His wife telling him he can do it.
 There was no way I was going to stop now.

-So I slowly made my way towards the gate, and I swear we made it though be a few cm.
+So I slowly made my way towards the gate, and I swear we made it though with a few cm.
 Any rocking of the car would have scraped one of the sides.

 The trail led us up to the main road of the village of Saturnia which has 300 residents.
 I stop for a moment to calm my shaking hands.
 Meeta and I burst out into laughter.
 We had only been in that type of situation once before on Kauai, but that was in a Jeep Wrangler on the Power Line Trail, not a BMW station wagon rental car.